-Today, March 25, we celebrate the Solemnity of the Annunciation.
+Every year on March 25, we celebrate the Solemnity of the Annunciation.
 Our greatest saint, Mary did one simple thing.
 She listened to God’s will—that she was to be the mother of Jesus—and she accepted God’s will.
 Mary did not immediately think of herself, but set out to visit her cousin, Elizabeth, to be with her at the birth of John the Baptist.
 We will celebrate this unselfish act on May 31, the Visitation.
 Read the complete reflection online.